blocknetdx/documentation/docs/wallet/fix-wrong-balance.md

 title: Fix Wrong Balance
-description: This guide explains how to fix your wallet balance in your Blocknet wallet if it displayes incorrectly.
+description: This guide explains how to fix your Blocknet wallet balance if it displays incorrectly.

 # Fix Wrong Wallet Balance